Bill Dance (television host)

-Bill Dance (born William George Dance, Jr.; October 7, 1940) is an angler and host of Bill Dance Outdoors, a fishing television series on the Outdoor Channel, and Bill Dance Saltwater on the Sportsman Channel.
+William George Dance, Jr. (born October 7, 1940) is an angler and host of Bill Dance Outdoors, a fishing television series on the Outdoor Channel, and Bill Dance Saltwater on the Sportsman Channel.

 Biography

 Raised in Lynchburg, Tennessee, Dance considered becoming a doctor, but changed his mind after happening upon a grisly motorcycle accident in the early 1960s.
 He then turned his focus to competing in bass tournaments.
 A fishing lure manufacturer that sponsored him suggested he should start a TV show to promote the product.
 The program originally began on WHBQ-TV, then the ABC affiliate in Memphis, in 1968.

 Dance's signature look includes sunglasses and a Tennessee Volunteers baseball cap.
 He received his first cap from their coach, Doug Dickey, in the late 1960s.
 He lives in Eads, with his wife, Dianne.

-With fellow fishermen Roland Martin and Jimmy Houston, he formed the company Th3 Legends to sell signature products.